Skip to content

 1 Purpose

-To establish the framework for the management of Policies, Procedures and supporting documents at the University and alignment to relevant Regulatory Compliance Instruments, as appropriate.
+To establish the framework for the management of Policy Instruments at the University and to ensure alignment with relevant Regulatory Compliance Instruments, as appropriate.

 2 Scope

-This Framework applies to all Policies, Policy Instruments and Regulatory Compliance Instruments at the University.
-All University Members must comply with the provisions of this Framework.
+This framework applies to all Policy Instruments at the University.

 3 Policy Statement